aimagelab/mammoth/docs/getting_started/index.rst

 .. tip::
     By default, all arguments, loss values, and metrics are logged.
 Thanks to the **autolog_wandb** (:ref:`module-models`), all the variables created in the **observe** that contain *loss* or start with *_wandb_* will be logged.
 Thus, in order to log all the separate loss values, you can simply add ``loss = loss + loss1 + loss2`` to the **observe** function.

 Metrics are logged on WandB both in a raw form, separated for each task and class.
 This allows further analysis (e.g., with the Mammoth :ref:`Parseval <module-parseval>`).
 To differentiate between raw metrics logged on WandB and other aggregated metrics that may have been logged, all the raw metrics are prefixed with **RESULTS_**.
-This behavior can be changed by changing the prefix in the **log_accs** function in :ref:`module-loggers`.
+This behavior can be changed by changing the prefix in the **log_accs** function in :ref:`module-utils.loggers`.

 Testing
 -------